RT-LOC/docs/docs/getstarted/README.md

 ## Basic Positioning
 If you are new to RTLS, we advise you to start with our `Basic Positioning` solution.
 It will allow you to set up a system in no-time.
 You can configure the system and read out the data in a web browser via a BLE connection.
 ::: warning
-If you bought the starterskit, you can jump immediately to the dedicated [getting started](/getstarted/basic_positioning_getting_started.html#getting-started) section
+If you bought the starter kit, you can jump immediately to the dedicated [getting started](/getstarted/basic_positioning_getting_started.html#getting-started) section
 :::
 ::: tip
 Note that all hardware can be reused if you later decide to upgrade to a [Pro Positioning](/getstarted/pro_positioning_getting_started.html) setup.